 The course is a forum for analysis and exploration of current topics and research in the field of education in order to gain an informed, multifaceted perspective on the practice of education.
 The course will include the principles of action research.
 Students will explore action research methodology through applications to self-identified professional challenges and questions.
 Students will learn to gather and analyze data, draw conclusions, and disseminate their findings to the educational community.

-This course is designed to increase the students' understanding of program assessment and the use of technology as a tool in pursuit of data driven decision-making.
-The course focuses on how to conduct program assessment.
-Students gain an understanding of data collection and analysis and how to use that information in the decision-making process.
-Using data collected through program assessment, students learn how to use data to formulate a school improvement plan for the improvement of instruction and learning.
-Students also learn how technology can be used to support the management function of the principal.
-Prerequisite: EDN 500.
+This course is designed to increase the students' understanding of curriculum and program assessment and the use of technology as a tool in pursuit of data driven decision-making.
+The course will focus on how to develop and assess curriculum and school programs.
+Using data collected through program assessment, students will learn how to use data to formulate a school improvement plan for the improvement of instruction, learning, and student achievement, including a focus on the assessment of programs for English Language Learners, students with disabilities, gifted, and struggling learners.
+Students will gain an understanding of data collection and analysis of how to use that in decision-making.
+Students will learn how technology can be used to maximize the use of data in school curriculum and program assessment.

 EDN 630 Schools As Learning Communities (3.00)

 This course is a study of the myriad and complex interactions that take place within a school community.
 The emphasis is on the school as a learning organization.
 It examines basic theories, attributes, and functions of human organizations, issues related to motivation, the management of group dynamics and human relations, organizational change, and the nature of leadership within the school environment.
 The course considers the application of organizational theories, notably systems thinking, to central issues in K-12 education.